NotWoods/monochrome/README.md

 It's important to test monochrome icons to ensure your icon appears how you expect when it is displayed without any color.
-Upload a monochrome icon or drag and drop it into [Monochrome.fyi](https://monochrome.fyi), then preview how it will appear on different Android launchers.
+Upload a monochrome icon or drag and drop it into [Monochrome.fyi](https://monochrome.fyi), then preview how it will appear on different devices.

 ## Developing